tock/book/src/usb-hid.md

 ## Configuring the Kernel

 We need to setup our kernel to include USB support, and particularly the USB HID (keyboard) profile.
-This requires modifying the boards `main.rs` file.
+This requires modifying the board's `main.rs` file.
+These steps will guide you through adding the USB HID device as a new resource provided by the Tock kernel on your hardware board.
+You will also expose this resource to userspace via the syscall interface.

 You should add the following setup near the end of main.rs, just before the creating the `Platform` struct.

+### 1. USB Strings

 You first need to create three strings that will represent this device to the USB host.